RubenPera/Device-Drivers/paper/md/sub-questions/How will the communication between a finite-state machine and the synchronization-server take place.md

 After the synchronization-server determines the next action the finite-state machines will execute this action will be send to the finite-state machines.

-The steps of sending the action to the finite-state machines is as following, this assumes the list of finite-state derivatives that will execute the action and the action that will be executed is already determined:
+The steps of sending the action to the finite-state machines are as following, this assumes the list of finite-state derivatives that will execute the action and the action that will be executed is already determined:

 - The list of derivatives that will execute the action is iterated.
 - A new message is created containing the to be executed action.